-The Employer’s Right
+The Employer’s Right to Certification

 Asking for FMLA leave can be as simple as telling one’s supervisor of the need; for instance, you may have upcoming surgery for which you require recovery time, or perhaps a family member for whom you need to provide care does.
 The Act requires that such requests, if foreseeable, be made 30 days in advance, or if sudden or not foreseeable, then as quickly as possible.
 Employers, however, do have certification rights to verify your claim.